opendocsg/slw-judgments-backfill/2009_SGCA_12/report.md

 Andrew Phang Boon Leong JA (delivering the grounds of decision of the court):

-1       This was an appeal against the decision of the High Court in Suit No 401 of 2007 (see _Lim Quee Choo v Tan Jin Sin_ [2008] SGHC 133 (“the GD”)).
+1       This was an appeal against the decision of the High Court in Suit No 401 of 2007 (see _Lim Quee Choo v Tan Jin Sin_ <span class="citation">[2008] SGHC 133</span> (“the GD”)).
 We allowed the appeal and now give the detailed grounds for our decision.

 **The Agreement and the Undertaking**